-The Investment Law was issued on 31 May 2017, abolishing the current law and introducing new incentives for investors.
+The Investment Law no.72/2017 ("Investment law") that was issued on 31 May 2017, canceled/replaced the previous investment Guarantees and incentives Law no.8/1997.The Investment Law introduced new incentives for investors.

 The Executive Regulations followed on October 2017.